wirtes/I-1023-playlist-v2/README.md

 ## Requirements
 This script is written for Python 3.x.

-It relies on the following modules: coverpy, requests, tweepy, datetime, time, sys.
+It relies on the following modules: coverpy, requests, tweepy, datetime, time, sys, pillow.